stepbad/s2-final-sprint/README.md

 # 4. Start the JSON Server

-If the program uses a db.json file for simulating a backend:
+Since the program uses a db.json file for simulating a backend:

 npx json-server --watch db.json --port 5001